vp237/IPO_Prediction/FinalReport.md

 [![stock-stats.jpg](https://i.postimg.cc/pXqMC1nR/stock-stats.jpg)](https://postimg.cc/vcgKHhzN)

-Figure 11: Statistics of Portfolio's Log Returns
+Figure 11: Statistics of Portfolio's Daily Log Returns

-Our models, in this case, indeed helped us pick the stocks that helped our portfolio generate positive log returns.
+Our models, in this case, indeed helped us pick the stocks that helped our portfolio generate daily positive log returns.

 ### **9. Discussion on Weapon of Math Destruction and Fairness:**